Here are just 5 presentation mistakes that you can avoid.

 Take a break

-It’s important to rest your brain and not overdo it.
-Set your alarm to make sure that you take regular breaks and go and make a cup of tea before beginning again.
+It’s important to rest your brain to help it remember and encode.
+Set your alarm to make sure that you take regular breaks and move around before beginning again.
+And did we mention sleep?
+Sleep is brilliant for memory.
+Factor it in 🙂

-We hope that these tricks help you to remember more of your presentation content.
+We hope that these tips help you to remember more of your presentation content.

-Changing the size of an image can be a bit fiddly to get right.
-As you drag the image to alter the size, hold down the Shift key to avoid skewing it out of proportion.
+Changing the size of an image is important not to screw up.
+As you drag a corner handle of the image to alter the size, hold down the Shift key to avoid skewing it out of proportion.

 2. Aligning objects